![]() | ||

 In retrieving the fly, there are only a few very basic recommendations which apply to most fishing

 situations.
-One such recommendation is to aim the rod tip down toward the water, pointing at
+One such recommendation is to aim the rod tip down toward the water, pointing at Another fairly standard recommendation is to perform the line stripping (retrieval) approximately

 as shown in the accompanying photograph.
-The rod is held loosely in one hand, with the line
+The rod is held loosely in one hand, with the line In stripping or retrieval there are several variables which are worth noting.
+All prey do not move

 in the same way, nor does a particular specie move the same way under all circumstances.
 Most